ChristinaLK/htc-intro/lesson.md

 ## Input Files

 What if the difference between jobs is not an argument passed to the script, but an input file?
-In the `images` directory, there is an `img_conver.sh` script that will take in a jpg image and convert it to an ascii text file.
+In the `images` directory, there is an `img_convert.sh` script that will take in a jpg image and convert it to an ascii text file.
 We also have two sub-directories of images that we would like to convert using this script.
 We want